MaksimKarnaukh/MasterThesis_mmWavePI/README_PROJECT_STRUCTURE.md

 - `60ghz_collected/`
 - `60ghz_external/`

-Aside from that, the `plots/` folder contains all plots from the 3 experiments (learning curve analysis, varying people analysis and cross-session evaluation).
+Aside from that, the `plots/` folder contains all plots from the 3 special experiments (learning curve analysis, varying people analysis and cross-session evaluation).

 The naming convention for the files w.r.t. the used model, parameters, etc. is as follows: